Norway Maple threatens my roof

 Here’s why I hate Norway Maples:

-- It sheds large branches from the top, then resprouts along the trunk.
+It sheds large branches from the top, then resprouts along the truck.
 Every time the wind blows large branches fall from the top of the tree, making me very nervous about my roof.

 Norway Maples have severe environmental impacts: